 Mostly with the intention to hurt you.
 Or guilt you and try to get you into giving in to what they want.

 As parents one of the important life skills that we need to teach our children is how to face challenges with the right attitude.
-If you like to read more on this topic how to teach your child to face challenges to read article How to Prepare your Teenager Face Challenges in Life
+If you like to read more on this topic how to teach your child to face challenges to read article face challenges.

 Why should we address teen backtalk and disrespect as soon as possible?